Swarthon/ImaginationQuest/README.md

-TextQuest
+ImaginationQuest
 =========

-TextQuest is a Role-Playing Game written in Qt.
+ImaginationQuest is a Role-Playing Game written in Qt.
 Be who you want.
 Dicover a new map.
 This game does not require any graphic card because all you need is your imagination.